andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Description

 get_heartbeat objective is to extract the status of the Bamboo Agent to determine if they are "dead" or "alive" from the `collection heartbeats`.
-It will then loop through all the data and append only the status into a list, returning the list to Bamboo Teamserver.
+It will then loop through all the data and append only the status into a list, returning the list to the Bamboo Teamserver.

 #### Function Arguments